Iwamgad/EMovies/README.md

 # Description </ins>
-A movie search application built with Flask using the movie database OMDb API.
+A movie search web application built with Flask using the movie database OMDb API.

 # Features
 Here are the features in summary: